About neuroccm.org | ncrit.org

 After graduate work and medical school I entered Neurology training at the University of Toronto for PGY1 and PGY2 before transitioning to Internal Medicine at the same institution.
 I completed my my PGY4 and PGY5 training in (adult) Critical Care Medicine (Western University).
 I completed a fellowship in Neurocritical Care (Sunnybrook Health Science, University of Toronto) as well as ICU EEG (supervisor: Dr. Bryan Young) in June 2017.
-I will be starting a focused stroke fellowship and working as a Clinical Associate stroke physician at Sunnybrook Health Sciences, University of Toronto in Oct.
-2017.
-I am on staff for Internal Medicine/Critical Care at Cambridge Memorial Hospital and Internal Medicine at Southlake Regional Health Centre.
+Presently, as a Clinical Associate, I am undergoing further training as a Stroke Physician at Sunnybrook Health Sciences, University of Toronto.
+In addition, I am on staff for Internal Medicine/Critical Care at Cambridge Memorial Hospital and Internal Medicine at Southlake Regional Health Centre.

 In brief: the views and opinions expressed within this website are purely mine and do not reflect those of other authors or institutions.
 I have no financial conflicts of interest.
 In addition, information listed, obtained, disseminated, or referenced in this blog is never to be used as a substitute for expert medical opinion or decision-making.
 The topics discussed within neuroccm.org are personal opinions and not a peer-reviewed discussion of a topic.
 Thus, the main point of the postings here are to generate discussion, spread information, and a way to contribute to the online FOAM community with regards to topics in critical care, with a special focus on neurocritical care.
 I have no conflicts of interest and this website does not receive funding from any source.
 In addition, all efforts will be taken to use public-domain images, articles, and resources.
 Otherwise, images, PDFs, etc. belong to their rightful owner as cited.
 If you see anything posted that is not properly referenced, then please contact me and I will fix it in a timely manner.